kyclark/gitbook-metagenomics/minimally_competent_bash_scripting.md

 # Minimally competent bash scripting

 Bash is the worst shell scripting language except for all the others.
-Much of the time, all you need is a simple bash script, so let's figure out how to write a decent one.
-Though there are plenty of entire books you can read, I'll share with you what I've found to be the minimal amount I use.
+For many of the analyses you'll write, all you will need is a simple bash script, so let's figure out how to write a decent one.
+I'll share with you what I've found to be the minimal amount of bash I use.

 # Comments

-Every language has a way to indicate non-executable text in the source code.
+Every language has a way to indicate text in the source code that should be executed by the program.
 Many Unix/c-style languages use the "#" (hash) sign to indicate that any text to the right should be ignored by the language, but some languages use other characters or character combinations.
-Programmers may actually "comment" on their code to explain what some particularly hairy bit is doing, or they may use the characters to temporarily disable some section of code.
-Here is what you might see:
+Programmers may use comments to explain what some particularly bit of code is doing, or they may use the characters to temporarily disable some section of code.
+Here is an example of what you might see:

 ```
 # cf. https://en.wikipedia.org/wiki/Factorial